JhookC/Node.js-API-template/README.md

 ##Installation

-At cmd/terminal go to the project folder and type the command `npm install`
+At cmd/terminal go to the project folder and type the command `npm install`.
+To run it, go to **app** folder and type the command `node server.js`.